OpenWaterFoundation/owf-infomapper-poudre/README.md

-# owf-app-poudre-dashboard-workflow #
+# owf-infomapper-poudre #

-This repository contains command files and supporting files to process data products for the Poudre Basin Information website, which uses the OWF InfoMapper web application to view information products.
+This repository contains the InfoMapper implementation for the Poudre Basin Information website.
-The workflow output can be used in the development environment and deployed to the cloud for public viewing.
+The OWF InfoMapper web application provides access to information products.
 See also:

 * [owf-app-info-mapper-ng](https://github.com/OpenWaterFoundation/owf-app-info-mapper-ng)
 repository for the general InfoMapper web application code.